bowrango/dashcam-misalignment/notes.md

 - This paper provides a method to calculate the misalignment of the VCS w.r.t the CCS.
 See Algorithm 3. http://web.cse.ohio-state.edu/~sinha.43/publications/conf/ipsn19-smartdashcam.pdf

-  * uses the forwards and lateral vanishing points (LVP) (FVP)
+  * estimates use forwards and lateral vanishing point (FVP) (LVP)
-  * compares to manual calibration as ground truth
+  * manual calibration is the ground truth
-  * The angles derived by SmartDashCam have errors less than 7 degrees.
-This is high!
+  * angle predictions have errors less than 7 degrees.
+Mean is ~2 deg.